mrakgr/Multi-armed-Bandit-Experiments/Spiral V5/V5 With The New Backend/motivation for v8 of typechecker.md

     // shortest match in its list based on the env passed to it.
 Or that would
     // be the case if expr_used_variable_elimination was not called at the start.
     |> memoize (eval expr)
+	// I do not want to allow closures or local arrays being returned from
+	// non-Inlineable expressions.
+	|> typed_expr_guard_type
     // pool_typedexpr_used_variable_elimination is essentially what closure_conversion
     // was in the previous version.
     // It also performs the role of tuple deforestation.
 I made the mistake in